 50 years ago Burt Munro set an under 1000cc class record of 183.59mph on his Indian Scout Streamliner at the Bonneville Salt Flats.
-Now his great nephew Lee Munro has also set a speed record onboard an Indian Scout.
+In July his great nephew Lee Munro also set a speed record onboard an Indian Scout.
 Now Indian have released four videos on Youtube detailing the journey that took the team to the Bonneville Salt Flats.

-Lee reached a top speed of 186.861mph to set a new record in the 1350cc 'Modified Partial Streamliner - Gas' category at El Mirage in California last month.
-Lee and the team used the El Mirage event as a test to prove he could handle the modified bike at high speeds before they took part in Bonneville Speed Week this week.
+Lee reached a top speed of 186.861mph to set a new record in the 1350cc 'Modified Partial Streamliner - Gas' category at El Mirage in California in July.
+Lee and the team used the El Mirage event as a test to prove he could handle the modified bike at high speeds before they took part in Bonneville Speed Week in August.

 Speaking to 1NEWS, Lee said: "They're not going to let any monkey on a bike twist a throttle without proving that.You've got to prove your salt.
 The bike moves around a little bit but the Indian was pretty well-planted, it didn't give me any reason to worry that it wasn't stable.
 The engine's so strong, the chassis is so stable - it felt like I was riding on a street on a well-built road bike - nothing scary.